hubertus65/IndustrialControlSystems/README.md

 #### Minor fixes (2025-04-04, Hubertus Tummescheit, Model Based Innovation LLC)

  - Replaced illegal used of conditional component with legal use to make library compatible with Modelon Impact
- - Removed an illegal use of noEvent()-oeprator in when-clause
+ - Removed an illegal use of noEvent()-operator in when-clause
  - All models compile and give smoke-test-sensible results in Modelon Impact.
  - Fixed typo, TrasferFunction to TransferFunction